NorgannasAddOns/ColorDial/README.md

 <img src="/images/reticule.png" width="149" height="149"/>

-The sampling tool built into ColorDial comes with a large format reticle which is precisely linearly scaled and sub-pixel capable, able to reach every pixel on your screen, even if you're sporting a retina display with pixels between your pixels.
+The sampling tool built into ColorDial comes with a large format reticle which is precisely linearly scaled (crisp edges, no blur) and sub-pixel capable, able to reach every pixel on your screen, even if you're sporting a retina display with pixels between your pixels.
 We've got you covered.

 ### Demo animation